-As one of Margie Lawson’s “First Immersion Sisters in Oz” way back in 2016 – and 2019 looming on the horizon, I think it’s time for the “student” tag to go and (cliche alert) get this show on the road.
+As one of Margie Lawson’s “First Immersion Sisters in Oz” way back in 2016 – I think now in 2019 it’s time to send off the endlessly-edited manuscripts and see what happens.

 In keeping with the surfing theme here in Surfers Paradise, my decision to go back and establish a sound, comprehensive footing for my creative writing, has seen the character arc of this protagonist, namely me and the story arc, mine, ebb and flow and occasionally crash, dumped in a swirl of foam.

 Throughout 2015, I have had so much fun learning the who, what, why, amid the near-excruciating soul searching over the last twelve months, completing amazing classes with Margie, Sarah, Laura, Suzanne et al. That elusive genre choice now seems clear and with a decision made to change focus, I have caught the right wave, am standing astride and surging ahead in two thousand and fifteen.